puckbee/CVR/README.md

 	Step: make

-# Data set Preparation and Execution
+# Dataset Preparation and Execution
 Our implementation of CVR supports sparse matrices with matrix market format, which is one of the default formats in SuiteSparse Matrix Collection.
 Most of the data sets used in our paper can be found in either of these two collections:

 	1) [SuiteSparse Matrix Collection](https://sparse.tamu.edu) (formerly the University of Florida Sparse Matrix Collection).